K4KarolE/Python/README.md

 - asking if the user want to play
 - if yes: 5 questions with A, B, C, answer/input options
 - after every answer the result(Correct, Incorrect) is displayed
+- after the 5th answer the user's score and the % are displayed

 04 Movie Title Randomizer